 Another portion of the cellar was a repository for rare vintages, although few survived the thirsty occupying Nazis — and bad corks.
 Some 250,000 more recent bottles are still in storage.
 You can still see bottles for the wine from the famous 400-year-old vine.
 Don’t worry about the black “mold” you see on the walls.
 It sent a tour group of from Japan running for their face masks, we were told, but there’s no reason to worry.
 It’s “wine mold” which is said to be the sign of a good winemaking environment.

-Two generous samples from a menu are included with the “classic” tour, and of course you can pay for more.
-My favorite was the Pullus Modra Frankinja — a surprising dry red in a region that is more famous for its whites including Sauvingon and Chardonnay varieties.
-The region also has an annual competition to pick the white wine that is best for the Styrian spritzer, a drink that is taken seriously here.
-If you have more time, tours to specialized winemakers in the surrounding region can be arranged.
-Since my visit, the financially troubled Vinag winery has been sold to a Slovenian-American businessman.
-Here’s hoping for a bright future!
+One or two generous samples are included with the “classic” or classic premium tour, and of course you can pay for more wine tasting with or without food.
+Vinag features white wines named Mariborčan and Mariborčanka — Maribor guy and girl.
+A surprising dry red called Modra Frankinja is one of my favorites in the region, which is more famous for its whites..There’s an annual competition to pick the white wine that is best for the Styrian spritzer, a drink that is taken seriously in Maribor.
+If you have more time, tours to specialized winemakers in the surrounding region can be arranged through the tourist office.

 The Old Vine, now flanked by two “daughters,” was planted more than 400 years ago in the Middle Ages, when Maribor was threatened by invading Turks.
 It survived centuries of conflict including World War II bombardment, which destroyed the vine house but not the plant itself.
 It is believed to be the oldest vine in the world still bearing grapes.
-They are of the žametovka” or the “modra kavčina” variety, and while you can easily taste similar wines today, you have to be a head of state or royalty to get one of the 100 or so bottles produced each year from the Old Vine, given as protocol gifts.
-A helpful web page has everything you need to know about the Old Vine itself, including festivals and a song that is sung in its honor.
+They are of the “žametovka” or the “modra kavčina” variety, and while you can easily taste similar wines today, you have to be a head of state or royalty to get one of the 100 or so bottles produced each year from the Old Vine, given as protocol gifts.
+A small museum and vinoteka (wine shop) has more information about the vine and the long line of local wine queens.

 Terry’s Travel Tips:

-You must be 18 for wine tasting here, but teens 16 and up can taste under the supervision of their parents.
+Visiting the Maribor Wine Tunnels: You must be 18 for wine tasting here, but I was told that teens 16 and up can taste under the supervision of their parents.
 Mineral water will be cheerfully served to your designated driver.

 Reservations can be made at the Maribor-Pohorje tourist board info point in the city center or online, but are not needed for Individuals or small groups (less than 15).
-For more ideas on what to do in Maribor, check out this post.
+Click on this link for my post with more ideas for what to see and do in Maribor.

-The Slovenian Tourist Authority, Maribor-Pohorje Tourist Board and Vinagova Klet partnered with us for the writing of this post.
+The Slovenian Tourist Authority and the Maribor-Pohorje Tourist Board partnered with us for the writing of this post.
 Many thanks!
 The article reflects the typical experience any visitor can expect.
 Research and opinions are my own.